Tutorial 6a Kimball Tutorial 7 Tutorial 8

 ■ modern chemical theory uses the electron-nuclear model for quantitatively describing matter - molecules and solids of all kinds.
 Except for methods probing matter deeply down into the 1s electrons of heavy atoms, like some results of NMR, or X-ray spectroscopies, atoms do not manifest themselves within molecules, but nuclei do.
 Chemical reactions are the stage of the topmost, least stable, electrons.
 They behave uniquely in the way of reflecting the molecular structure and identity, not of some conglomerate of constituting atoms.

-■ Kimball’s model can successfully model some excited states of atoms.
+■ Kimball’s model can successfully model excited states of atoms and molecules.